RichardRosenblat/anima-engine-docs/non-goals.md

 ## 9. No “General Intelligence” Claims

-DAUGHTER does not claim to be:
+ANIMA does not claim to be:

 * A general artificial intelligence
 * Conscious